 - 2 tablespoons avocado oil

-- 4 tablespoons reduced sodium soy sauce, divided (or a paleo alternative)
+- 6 tablespoons reduced sodium soy sauce divided (or use a gluten-free alternative)

 - Make a hole in the center of the veggies.
-Pour the eggs and one tablespoon of the soy sauce into the hole and scramble them into the hot cauliflower, stirring constantly, until cooked, about 1 minute.
+Pour one tablespoon of soy sauce and the eggs into the hole and scramble them into the hot cauliflower, stirring constantly, until cooked, about 1 minute.

 - Stir in the remaining soy sauce and the black pepper.
 Cook for 1 more minute.